carlbodin/dotfiles/docs/archinstall.md

 you know you will run Steam `proton`, or other `Wine`-based translation layers for graphic APIs.

+To enable this later in the actual OS, edit the `/etc/pacman.conf` by uncommenting the `[multilib]` section, and then run `pacman -Sy` to sync your new repositories.

 ##### 2.3.18 Timezone

 Set your timezone.